interledger/rfcs/0031-dynamic-configuration-protocol/0031-dynamic-configuration-protocol.md

 ### Packet

-The request and the response above are transferred in [ILP packets](../0027-interledger-protocol-4/0027-interledger-protocol-4.md#specification).
+Requests and responses are transferred in [ILP packets](../0027-interledger-protocol-4/0027-interledger-protocol-4.md#specification).

 The `fulfillment` of the response packet is always a zero-filled 32 byte octet string, therefore the condition is always the SHA-256 hash digest of that, i.e. the Base64 decoded value of `Zmh6rfhivXdsj8GLjp+OIAiXFIVu4jOzkCpZHQ1fKSU=`.